anywhichway/hcx/README.md

 </html>
 ```

+The full signature for compile is:

+`hcx.compile(el,model,{imports,exports,reactive,inputs,listeners,properties,shadow,runnable}={})`

+`el` - HTML element

+`model` - An optional object to use as a data source.

+`imports` - An optional array, the values of of which are attributes to copy onto the `model`.

+`exports` - An optional array of model keys used to add data properties directly to the element or to set as attribute values.

+`reactive` - An optional boolean which if truthy makes the `model` into a reactor such that any time it changes portions of the `el` referencing the changed properties will be re-rendered.
+See [Reactivity}(#reactivity).

+`inputs` - Defaults to '"*"` to bind a all inputs to the `model`.
+Can also be an array of input ids.
+See [Binding Inputs](#binding-inputs).

+`listeners` - An optional object holding Event listeners to add.
+See [Adding Event Listeners](#adding-event-listeners).

+`properties` - An optional object on data and methods to add directly to `el` when it is rendered.

+`shadow` - An optional boolean, defaulting to `true`, which if causes the `innerHTML` to be rendered in a [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

+`runnable` - An optional boolean flag which if truthy tells HCX is is OK to re-run scrips that are sub-elements of `el` each time the `el` is rendered.

 ## Templates and Remote Content
 <a id="runnable-templates"></a>
 Templates with encapsulated styles can be compiled and rendered at a later time with new model data.
 They can optionally be runnable by including the `runnable` flag at compile time and scripts in their definition.